boogieinit/TradingView-TripleMovingAverageIndicator/README.md

 # TradingView - Triple Moving Average Indicator
 This is an indicator for Trading View charts.
-It uses three moving averages to avoid using up individual indicators (usefule if you have a free account).
+It uses three moving averages to avoid using up individual indicators (useful if you have a free account).

-It's hard coded to the indicators I typically use for day trading but you can edit it to make the "inputs" and labels generic.
+It's hard coded to the indicators I typically use for day trading but you can edit to make the "inputs" and labels generic.
 I labeled them specific to keep it simple and avoid any confusion.

 Averages used: